Porsche files patent for Le Mans Living Legend... is production planned?

-Among the myriad of secret concepts detailed its 2020 book “Porsche Unseen,” was a mid-engine sports car that Porsche designed in 2016.
+Among the myriad of secret concepts that Porsche detailed in its 2020 book “Porsche Unseen” was a mid-engine sports car that was designed in 2016.

-Called the Le Mans Living Legend, the concept was developed as a tribute to the rare 550 coupes Porsche built for racing back in the 1950s, including in the 24 Hours of Le Mans.
+Called the Le Mans Living Legend, the concept was designed as a tribute to the rare 550 coupes Porsche built for racing back in the 1950s, including in the 24 Hours of Le Mans.
 Like many of its secret concepts, the Le Mans Living Legend was also a means for Porsche to explore new design elements.
 You'll note that several design features of the concept made it onto the 992-generation 911.

 The concept is actually based on the underpinnings of the 718 Cayman, specifically the GT4.
 This means it should be relatively straight foward for Porsche to build a production version.